The Walking Dead: A New Frontier: Plot

-The group overhears Max, Badger, and Lonnie in the warehouse, and discovers the New Frontier is raiding other communities for supplies.
-They kill Badger and interrogate Max, who admits that Joan ordered the raids.
+The group discover crates from Prescott and other communities, revealing Richmond's hand in attacking other communities.
+Max, Badger, and Lonnie arrive at the warehouse.
+They kill Badger and interrogate Max, who admits that Joan was behind the Prescott massacre and Mariana's death.
 Jesus takes his leave to warn his group while the others return to Richmond to confront Joan.
 If he was spared, Max exposes Joan's corruption to Clint.
-However, Joan turns on David by labeling him as a conspirator alongside Javi and prepares to hang him the next day at the town square.
-Javi escapes confinement and organizes his group, aiming to expose Joan and rescue David.
-He and Clementine meet up at the hospital, where Lingard, no longer able to cope with the New Frontier's actions, demands being killed by injection in exchange for information on AJ's whereabouts.
-Javi either capitulates to his demands or refuses, allowing Lingard to live.
+However, Joan turns on David by labeling him as a conspirator, ordering his execution in the town square, and imprisons Javi.
+Javi escapes confinement and organizes his group, aiming to rescue David.
+After an injury received from attempting to raid from the town gun locker, Javi meets Clementine at the hospital, where Lingard, no longer able to cope with the New Frontier's actions, demands being killed by injection in exchange for information on AJ's whereabouts.
+Javi can either refuse or accept Lingard's request.

-The next day, Kate admits her love for Javi, who has the option of reciprocating.
-Javi's bid to expose Joan at the hanging fails via a betrayal from Eleanor, and he is forced to choose between a captured Ava and Tripp to save him from execution.
-Joan murders whoever Javi chose to be spared, and Clint offers Javi a deal to peacefully leave Richmond with his group, which he can accept or refuse by killing Joan.
+Javi's bid to expose Joan at the hanging fails via a betrayal from Eleanor and is forced to choose between saving a captured Tripp or Ava.
+Joan murders whoever Javi chose to be spared, and Clint offers Javi a deal to peacefully leave Richmond with his group, which he can accept but David will kill Clint or refuse by killing Joan.
 Regardless, David is rescued as a firefight breaks out.
 Kate races into the square but crashes into a fence, which opens a breach and allows walkers to pour through.
 The group barricades themselves in an apartment building and plans on how to save Richmond.
 However, David views Richmond as a lost cause and suggests leaving the city.
 Jealous of Javi and Kate's growing closeness, David fights his brother until walkers begin to close in on them.
-As David leaves in a truck with Gabe, Kate decides to man a bulldozer help save Richmond; Javi must decide whether to pursue David or help Kate.
+As David leaves in a truck with Gabe, Kate decides to man a bulldozer to save Richmond; Javi must decide whether to pursue David or help Kate.
 Depending on the choices she made in her flashbacks, Clementine will either follow Javi's lead, split up from him, go after Gabe and David, or stay with Kate.
 Their choices result in Javi losing David, Gabe, and/or Kate.
 Jesus returns with reinforcements and helps the survivors round up the walkers and lead them out of Richmond, saving the town.

 Days later, Javi memorializes the ones lost and meets Jesus, who suggests that he becomes Richmond's new leader.
 If he is still alive, Lingard tells Clementine where AJ is, and she decides to leave Richmond to find him.
 After Javi gives Clementine a new haircut, they bid goodbye and she departs.